lookalive-software/geodesy-old/readme.md

 A list implies an 'end', a trajectory.
 Shells and orbs that move around a center imply expansion from a source, and keep that source nearby

+# Next step
+Reset all the basii so that scaling factor of 2 is assumed to translate to CSS polygon

+The polygons for mathematica are -1 to 1
+CSS polygons are from 0 to 1

+So for the lattice from mathematica to be relevant to CSS, I actually need to scale that lattice down by half, so that the 0-1 polygons fit together...